Skip to main content

 Even though green curries have a coconut milk base, don’t count on that to tamper the spice.
 The lack of fat in the milk means this Thai dish will always have a kick.
 Ladle the spicy concoction of curry, chicken, and veggies over a scoop of jasmine rice to experience one of the most famous Thai dishes at its absolute best.

-Pro tip about Thailand’s foods: Look for bits of Thai eggplant and pea eggplants in your green curry.
+Thai food tip: Look for bits of Thai eggplant and pea eggplants in your green curry.
 This is one way to know your meal is authentic, as these ingredients are only grown in Southeast Asia.
+Want to learn firsthand about all the aromatic ingredients that make Thai curry (and try it for yourself)?
+Join our Krabi Thai Cooking Class excursion on our A Week in Thailand: Bangkok & Krabi tour.

 Ask a local about the best Thai foods and we bet this chicken dish will be one food from Thailand they’ll say you can’t miss.
 A comforting and classic go-to, it features ground chicken cooked in oyster sauce and fish sauce.
 Chilies also make an appearance, as does Thai basil, which has a more anise-adjacent flavor than Italian basil.